kensh1ro/flutter-ssl-bypass/README.md

 and for HTTPS, enable force use of TLS
 ![image](https://user-images.githubusercontent.com/46089361/115143520-868ac000-a050-11eb-9fad-5e3829a1f7da.png)

-as a temporary address, i have added google.com but after knowing where the traffic is headed, you can change "Redirect to host" value to the proper address that is meant to be forwarded.

 also you might want to listen on all interfaces, to avoid ip configuration hastle